-The most important thing to think about when you are living with diabetes is to make sure you eat a diet that is balanced in carbohydrates, protein and fat.
-Foods with carbohydrates are what make your blood sugar rise.
-These are foods like bread, cereal, pasta, crackers, potatoes, fruit and sweets.
-Choosing carbohydrates that are high in fiber, such as whole grains and leafy green vegetables, can help keep your blood sugar more stable.
-Choose whole fruit over fruit juice to get the fiber from the fruit.
+Meal planning with Diabetes can be done by following some simple guidelines.
+The most important thing to think about when you are living with diabetes is to chose a diet that is balanced in carbohydrates, protein and fat to help stabilized blood sugar.
+Carbohydrates are what raises blood sugar, and some raise blood glucose more than others.
+Refined carbohydrates, where the fiber has been eliminated or reduced, have a greater impact on raising blood glucose levels.
+These include foods such as white breads, pastas, and crackers, cookies, candy, and softdrinks or juice.
+Choosing carbohydrates that are high in fiber, such as whole grains, leafy green and cruciferous vegetables, nuts, seeds, and berries can help keep your blood sugar more stable.
+Lean protein sources like beans, tofu, and lean meats are great to include at every meal.
+Healthy fat sources include nuts, seeds, avocados, and olive oil.
 The American Diabetes Association recommends the nutrients Vitamin D, Calcium, Omega 3 fats and Fiber to stabilize blood sugar, and increase insulin sensitivity.
 Dairy products like skim milk or yogurt are great sources of Calcium while whole grains fruits and vegetables contain fiber.
 Omega-3 fats are found in many fish, nuts, seeds, and liquid oils.
 Build your daily meal plan by choosing one breakfast, one lunch and one dinner, plus two snacks.

 Glycemic Index and Diabetes

 The glycemic index, or GI, measures how a carbohydrate-containing food raises blood glucose.
 Foods are ranked based on how they compare to a reference food — either glucose or white bread.

 A food with a high GI raises blood glucose more than a food with a medium or low GI.